kwaldenphd/football-structured-data/background.md

   * What questions or topics would you be able to explore using data from this resource?
 - Other comments/questions about this source as structured data

 We'll come back to Rockne's coaching tree and network analysis later in the lab.
-But as an example of research that uses this approach/method:
+An example of research that uses this approach/method:
 - Andrew Fast and David Donald Jensen, "[The NFL Coaching Network: Analysis of the Social Network Among Professional Football Coaches](https://www.researchgate.net/publication/228968729_The_NFL_Coaching_Network_Analysis_of_the_Social_Network_Among_Professional_Football_Coaches)" *American Association for Artificial Intelligence* (2006)

 ### Rockne Coaching Tree Data Processing Overview